-Since then, news publications such as Grist and The Guardian have published stories proclaiming the certain unsustainability of maintaining the fifth-largest metropolitan area in the US in the middle of a desert.
+Since then, his opinion has been corroborated by news publications such as Grist and The Guardian in stories exposing the certain unsustainability of maintaining the United States’ fifth-largest metropolitan area in the middle of a desert.

-Contrary to these opinions, Grady Gammage –– a land use lawyer and senior scholar at Arizona State University –– believes there are lessons to be learned from Phoenix in the realm of sustainability.
-He feels so strongly that the harsh criticisms of Phoenix aren’t justified that he wrote a book on the topic: The Future of the Suburban City: Lessons From Sustaining Phoenix.
+Contrary to this sentiment, Grady Gammage –– a land-use lawyer and senior scholar at Arizona State University –– believes there are lessons to be learned from Phoenix in the realm of sustainability.
+These lessons are outlined in his own book: The Future of the Suburban City: Lessons From Sustaining Phoenix.

 So, which is it?

 Is Phoenix doomed?
 Or, is it a model for suburban sustainability?

 In order to resolve these conflicting opinions, we first need to determine what exactly a “sustainable city” really is.